lofirepo/lofire/index.md

   even if they are not online at the same time or work offline.

 Controlled data locality
 : Each repository is replicated within a private network composed only of community member's devices and their authorized replicas.

 Multiple devices per user
 : Data is available and synchronized on multiple user devices.

 ## Applications

-LoFiRe can be used by local-first decentralized applications that use [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) as their data model.
+LoFiRe offers a end-to-end encrypted storage and asynchronous change notifications local-first decentralized applications that use [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (CRDTs) as their data model.
 It is designed to support collaboration within communities and organizations.
 It does not depend on any specific blockchain, does not have a token, and it can synchronize its membership from external sources.